Data Acquisition

 LOGINventory can collect information about connected peripherals already by capturing devices.
 However, there are good reasons to create these devices as independent peripheral devices in LOGINventory:

-To create peripheral devices, either the Asset Editor can be opened via New Asset as described above, or, in the case of monitors and devices connected via USB, the information collected by the acquisition can be applied.
+To create peripheral devices, either the Asset Editor can be opened via New Asset as described above, or, the information on connected / installed devices is taken over for certain data types:

 Tip

-To do this, switch to a query that shows all USB devices or connected monitors, or expand the details of a single asset and then switch under "Hardware" to "Monitors" or "USB devices".
+To do this, switch to a query that shows the just listed data types, or expand the details of a single asset and then go to "Docking Stations" or "Hardware" -> "Monitors" / "Drives" / "USB devices".
 Then, when you select one or more result rows in the Data View, the Create Peripheral Device option is available in the ribbon menu.
 If only one result row is selected and the option Create Periphery Device is chosen in the ribbon menu, the details of the new peripheral device to be created can be edited directly.
-In case of multiselection all devices are created directly and can be edited afterwards as described above.
+In case of multi selection all devices are created directly and can be edited afterwards as described above.

 Info